 It’s common to think physical therapy is only for post-operative rehabilitation.
-The truth is, “probably greater than half of our therapy patients haven’t even had surgery,” says Dr. Peter Theut of the OAM Total Joint Center.
+The truth is, “probably greater than half of our therapy patients haven’t even had surgery,” says Dr. Peter Theut of the OAM Sports Medicine Institute.
 “Sometimes, just what patients need is physical therapy.”
 The ultimate goal of physical therapy is to restore normal, pain-free function — that is, to restore an injured joint’s range of motion and strength.
 But remember, joint strength is not synonymous with major muscle strength.
 “People think because they’re active, they don’t need physical therapy.
 When in fact, it’s quite different,” says Dr. Theut.
 “You may be strong, but you could be doing activities that place a lot of strain on your joints and muscles, causing pain.”
 Strengthening the muscles around joints is far more specialized than lifting weights.
 Depending on the injury, physical therapists may manually manipulate the joint or use various modalities — or methods of treatment — to strengthen muscles, relieve pain or diminish swelling.
 Here are common modalities used:

 Ultrasounds – Ultrasonic waves, administered directly on the skin, help to increase blood flow and reduce pain from swelling.